 The Kiosk at the Dam offers free maps of the full Collie Mural Trail.
 The other murals wind throughout the coal mining town, adding flourishes of colour and telling more local stories.

-Potters Gorge features 55 large campsites, each with its own fire ring and picnic table situated on the shore of the Wellington Dam in a shady Jarrah and Marri forest setting.
-This campsite also caters for small, medium and large campervans or caravans.
-Many of the individual sites have their own tent pads making it easy to have another option whilst staying here.
+Situated on the shore of Wellington Dam, Potters Gorge features 60 large campsites each with its own fire ring and picnic table in a shady Jarrah and Marri forest setting.
+This campsite also caters for small, medium, and large campervans or caravans.
+Many of the individual sites have their own tent pads making options easy whilst staying here.
 There is also a camp kitchen, drop point, gas barbecues, and a day-use area.
-Fees apply – current rates are $15 adult, $9 concession, $3 child (5 – 16yrs) per night.
+Fees apply – current rates are $15 per adult, $9 concession, $3 child (5 – 16yrs) per night.
 If you don’t have your own camping gear, try a basic glamping experience at Potters Gorge with tents and comfy camp beds provided.

-Honeymoon Pool is a tent only campsite with just 20 sites, right near the river.
+Located in the Wellington National Park, Honeymoon Pool Campsite is for tents or small campers only with 20 campsites nestled amongst the weeping peppermint trees on the banks of the Collie River, below Wellington Dam.
 It’s gorgeous and shady and there are some fire pits on the campgrounds, but don’t head to Honeymoon Pool without making a booking first!
-Fees apply – current rates are $11 adult, $7 concession, $3 child (5 – 16yrs) per night.
+It’s extremely popular and is very busy during school holidays and long weekends.
+Fees apply – current rates are $15 per adult, $9 concession, $3 child (5 – 16yrs) per night.
 No pets are allowed in this area of the National Park.

-Campsites at the beautiful Honeymoon Pool and Potters Gorge must be booked online.
+For both campsites in the beautiful Wellington National Park must be booked online.
 Spots are in high demand on weekends and holidays, so to avoid disappointment, we recommend booking before travelling to the park.

-Why not tick this mega mural off your bucket list soon.
-And whilst in the area, check out our guide to Gnomesville as a great add on to your road trip plans – it’s a very quirky instagrammable destination!
+When you tick this mega mural at Wellington Dam off your bucket list you might like to also visit Gnomesville whilst in the area.
+Read our guide to Gnomesville as a great add-on to your road trip plans – it’s a very quirky instagrammable destination!